gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    messages into DTLS records, where each DTLS record allows a maximum of 2^14 protected bytes.
 Each DTLS record adds some overhead, thus using records of maximum possible size are recommended to minimize the transmitted overhead.
+DTLS 1.3 has much less overhead than DTLS 1.2 per record.

    The sequence of DTLS records is then fragmented into DATA or I-DATA Chunks to fit the path MTU by SCTP.
 The largest possible user